JustRLC/Nodus/README.md

 # Nodus
 Nodus is a Discord bot created with the use of Discord.js's framework - It has a ticket system as well as a few fun commands.
 It is functional but it will need a lot of work.
 Open for anyone to use.

+## Note
+This is currently using Discord.js v11.
+It does not operate at v12 for the moment.

 ## Requirements

 - Node.js v12.x or higher
+- NPM
 - Reliable hosting ([Heroku](https://heroku.com)) - if you are running this from your own system for fun, **ignore** this.

 ## Feature